fsharp/fsharp.org/guides/data-science/index.md

 <div class="jumbotron visible-lg calloutBox" id="how-to-add-testimonial">
     <p>This guide includes resources related to data science programming and scripting with F#.
-To contribute to this guide, log on to GitHub, <a href="https://github.com/fsharp/fsfoundation/edit/gh-pages/guides/data-science/index.md">edit this page</a> and send a pull request.</p>
+To contribute to this guide <a href="https://github.com/fsharp/fsfoundation/edit/gh-pages/guides/data-science/index.md">edit this page</a> and send a pull request.</p>
     <hr />
-    <p>Note that the resources listed below are provided only for educational purposes related to the F# programming language.
+    <p>Note that the resources listed below are for educational purposes related to the F# programming language.
 The F# Software Foundation does not endorse or recommend any commercial products, processes, or services.
 Therefore, mention of commercial products, processes, or services should not be construed as an endorsement or recommendation.</p>
 </div>

 <br />